gnssl98/GeneticAlgorithm/readme.md

 ### Genetic Algorithm
-I solved community detection using GA
+I solved community detection using GA<br>
 The dataset used is SNAP's Facebook dataset.